Composite case · 30-day install · math shown

 Day 6: soft launch, after-hours only.
 The AI picks up between 5pm and 8am.
 Live calls during business hours still go to Marcus.

 Tuesday night, Day 7 — the $2,220 call.
 9:47pm.
-A new customer found Maverick on Google and called about a rat infestation in the attic.
-Pre-install: voicemail, callback tomorrow, 50/50 they book with the next vendor on the list.
-Post-install: the AI answered, qualified the rodent exclusion scope ($340 inspection → $1,880 full exclusion → recurring quarterly $80/mo), booked the inspection for 8am, texted Sarah the booking, and dropped a contact card in ServiceTitan tagged “after-hours web.”
-The job closed Thursday.
-One call. $2,220 lifetime value.
-The install just paid for itself.
+A new customer found Maverick on Google and called about rats in the attic.
+Pre-install: voicemail, callback tomorrow, 50/50 they've already booked the next vendor on the list.
+Post-install: the AI answered, qualified the rodent-exclusion scope ($340 inspection → $1,880 full exclusion), booked the inspection for 8am, texted Sarah the booking, and dropped a contact card in ServiceTitan tagged “after-hours web.”
+The job closed Thursday: $2,220 booked, plus an $80/mo recurring plan — from one call the office would have slept through.

 Tuning the loop

-Two weeks of after-hours captures: 47 calls handled, 31 booked.
-On day 14 we sit down with Sarah and Marcus and audit every call.
+Eight nights of after-hours capture between the soft launch and the audit: 61 calls answered, 39 booked — a 64% booking rate.
+On day 14 we sit down with Sarah and Marcus and replay every one of the 61.
 The wins are obvious.
-The losses are interesting.
+The losses are more useful.

 Three changes after the audit: